-Kyle Saukas, Deputy Director of
+Kyle Saukas, Deputy Director of Communications, Climate Advisers.

-Apply Brasil, a strategy and engagement consultancy providing valuable contributions to understanding and engaging with the Brazilian agribusiness, finance and regulatory communities as part of this
+Apply Brasil, a strategy and engagement consultancy providing valuable contributions to understanding and engaging with the Brazilian agribusiness, finance and regulatory communities as part of this analysis.

 MG Strategy and Design, a strategy, branding, content, design and development agency.